nicodv/kmodes/README.rst

 actually helps, so be sure to try that out first.
 You can check out the examples for some benchmarks.

+FAQ
+---

+Q: I'm seeing errors such as `TypeError: '<' not supported between instances of 'str' and 'float'` when using the `kprototypes` algorithm.
+A: One or more of your numerical feature columns have string values in them.
+Make sure that all columns have consistent data types.

 References
 ----------